 The Katona Fund will provide a Fellowship equivalent to a 0.5 GSRA position for one semester.
 In addition, the Fund will provide funding for one semester of tuition and GradCare health and dental insurance coverage provided during the term of the Award.
 Recipients of this Award may not be employed more than ten hours per week during the tenure of the Fellowship.
 Recipients may not hold this Award in conjunction with another award.

-In addition to the stipend described above, the recipient will receive $3,000 for research purposes (i.e., purchasing datasets or questions therein, travel, technology).
+In addition to the stipend described above, the recipient will receive some funding for research purposes (i.e., purchasing datasets or questions therein, travel, technology).

 Applicants must be admitted to Ph.D. candidacy in a degree granting program at the University of Michigan by the time the award is made.